steqeq/0000/docs/how_to/pytorch_install/pytorch_install.md

    rocm/pytorch  build_from_dockerfile     17071499be47     2 minutes ago     32.8GB
    ```

-3. Start a Docker container using the image.
+3. Start a Docker container using the image with the mounted Pytorch folder.

    ```bash
    docker run -it --cap-add=SYS_PTRACE --security-opt --user root \